iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 The targets in the help don't match what I see in the Makefile: `help`, `apidoc`, `clean`.
 I don't understand the Makefile format.

-Use project-local `.ackrc` ack to ignore places I don't want to search.
+Use project-local `.ackrc` to ignore places I don't want to search.

 ```text
 --ignore-dir=.tox